coursera/courier/index.md

 <img src="images/android-icon.png" width="64" />
 </center>

 Courier is part of a suite of language bindings for the Pegasus schema language.
-Bindings for all these languages can be generated from the same schema files.
+Bindings for all these languages are generated from the same Pegasus schema files.

 Using Pegasus language bindings to build applications enables: